Date Published: 11 Feb 2013 – Classic Rock Radio UK

 Master Of Ceremonies: Jon Kirkman (www.jonkirkman.co.uk)

 Just so happens both legendary guitar player Steve Howe and a man who did some of the coolest illustrations/drawing in all rock and roll history is going to be, with our very own Jon Kirkman, participating on; CRUISE TO THE EDGE.
 Steve of course will be with the headline act; Yes.
-Mr. Dean, one of the many cool passengers you can be rubbing elbows with, IF a passenger yourself on this very same cruise.
+Mr. Dean, is one of the many cool passengers you can be rubbing elbows with, IF a passenger yourself on this very same cruise.
 Almost sold out.
 Word of friendly advice; act fast and buy your ticket(s) if you are seriously planning on going.

 Let’s not forget — easy enough to with all this great music being offered — an eight-day cruise to beautiful destinations; Georgetown, Grand Cayman / Ocho, Rios, Jamaica.
 Leaving this March 25th from Ft.
 Lauderdale/Port Everglades, Florida.
 All lovely locations.
 Defined as a once in a lifetime experience, because it will be.